Motor racing-Formula One statistics for Abu Dhabi Grand Prix

-Oct 31 Formula One statistics for Sunday's Abu Dhabi Grand Prix (round 18 of the 20 race season) at the Yas Marina circuit:
+ABU DHABI Oct 30 Formula One statistics for Sunday's Abu Dhabi Grand Prix (round 17 of 19) at the Yas Marina circuit:

 -